cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/blueprint/getting-started-blueprint.md

 There are few built in relationships such as depends_on connected_to and contained_in.
 Each plugin can define a custom relationship implementation as well.

-## Nested Blueprints
+## Service Composition Blueprints

-The nested blueprint example illustrates how you can create a multi-tier or distributed service where each service will have an independent blueprint and lifecycle operation similar to the way micro-services works.
+The Service Composition example illustrates how you can create a multi-tier or distributed service where each service will have an independent blueprint and lifecycle operation similar to the way micro-services works.
 We will illustrate how we can create a dependency and relationship between those services , pass inputs/output parameters etc.

 To do that we are using a feature that is referred to as  [Service Composition](https://docs.cloudify.co/latest/working_with/service_composition/).
 The Service Composition node type allows us to wrap an external service and expose it as a local node type.
 This allows us to leverage the relationship and dependency management and the rest of the  blueprint feature just as you would with a regular blueprint.